w3c-social/activitypump/README.md

 Many extensions to ActivityPub are proposed and discussed as part of the [Fediverse Enhancement Proposals](https://codeberg.org/fediverse/fep) process.
 This process is not formally part of the W3C, but it is a useful way to discuss and develop extensions to ActivityPub.

 There are many ideas for backwards-compatible changes to ActivityPub that have not yet been written up as a FEP or other document.
 These are marked [Needs FEP](https://github.com/w3c/activitypub/issues?q=is%3Aopen+is%3Aissue+label%3A%22Needs+FEP%22) in the ActivityPub GitHub issue repository, and contributors are welcome to [submit a FEP](https://codeberg.org/fediverse/fep/src/branch/main#submitting-a-fep) on the topic.
+Note that issues may be closed without the FEP being created; that does not mean that the FEP is no longer needed.

 Some backwards-compatible changes cannot be implemented as extensions.
 They require a new version of the core document; see below for how that process works.
 Examples include: